COUPLES WHO IGNORE THEIR PROBLEMS WILL EVENTUALLY BE CONSUMED BY THEM

 Why Most Couples Therapy Fails

 Most couples come to therapy wanting to fight less, solve their problems, and fix their communication.
-But you can't build on a crumbling foundation.
+Those are real goals — but they require a foundation strong enough to support them.
 Before you can solve problems, you have to decide if you're choosing each other — and create enough safety to have an honest conversation.
 That's where we start.

 After 23 years working with couples at the edge, I've developed a four-stage system built on one counterintuitive truth: you have to earn the right to work on your problems.
 Most couples try to start there.
 That's why they stay stuck.